 - Suppressing stimming

-These take enormous cognitive and emotional effort.
+These take enormous mental and emotional effort.
 Over time, masking leads to identity fatigue.
-The result is profound exhaustion, frustration, and emotional detachment.
+The result is deep exhaustion, frustration, and emotional detachment.

 Barriers to Support

-Many autistic people encounter disbelief when they express burnout.
-Comments like “everyone gets tired” or “just push through” invalidate their experience.
-This lack of understanding, combined with difficulty accessing accommodations, deepens burnout.
+Many autistic people face disbelief when they talk about burnout.
+Comments like “everyone gets tired” or “just push through” dismiss their experience.
+This lack of understanding, combined with difficulty getting accommodations, makes burnout worse.

 Coping Strategies for Burnout Relief